 Last time we did the trip up to Great Kills, we still were full of pie-eyed wonder.
 It didn’t help that the group generally (1) was traumatized by the AC/DC tribute band and (2) was terrified of the Atlantic.
 Ahhh, what a difference a year makes.
 This time we knew we weren’t fooling around with the Manasquan Inlet, so we left shortly after dawn, mostly confident we could make it.

 Well, nice and easy unless your boat is Troublemaker.
-We don’t know that boat, but along with everyone else on the Atlantic coast with VHF marine radios we got to listen in to the drama, which started when they radioed a Mayday because the boat was sinking some sixty miles offshore.
+We don’t know that boat, but along with everyone else on the Atlantic coast with VHF marine radios we got to listen in to the drama, which started when they radioed a Mayday because the boat was sinking some 60 miles offshore.
 (We’re guessing the small waves and blue skies weren’t much consolation.)
-Anyway, the Coast Guard dispatched a rescue ship, but said it would take more than TWO HOURS to get out there.
+Anyway, the Coast Guard dispatched a rescue ship, but said it would take more than 2 HOURS to get out there.
 How is that possible?
 Dozens of the noisy annoying stupid cigarette boats in the Farley Marina could’ve been there in half that time.
 The Coast Guard ordered radio silence for “search and rescue operations.”
 High drama indeed.
-The radio chatter was constant as those involved raced against the clock.
+The radio chatter between rescuers and rescuees was constant as those involved raced against the clock.
 Would they make it it time?
 The Coast Guard told the captain to keep the boat on plane, conjuring up images of Sandra Bullock trying to keep the commuter bus from exploding.
 Then the helicopter reported that it was overhead.
 Thank goodness.
 By now we felt we knew these people.
 We couldn’t wait to hear the story.
 How’d the boat take on water?
 Did the crew have to jump overboard?
 Was everyone rescued?
 Nope.
-Nothing other than that at one point the Coast Guard had lassoed the boat and was pulling it towards Manasquan.
+All we know is that at one point the Coast Guard had lassoed the boat and was pulling it towards Manasquan.
 It was like they ended the book without writing the last chapter.
 Doesn’t the Coast Guard care that we were emotionally invested?
 This just isn’t right.

 At least in the midst of the chaos, Old Barney stood proud, beckoning the Troublemaker to safety, just like he’s done since the beginning of time.

-Just before Sandy Hook, we moved close enough to see the crowded beaches.
+Shortly before Sandy Hook, we moved close enough to see the crowded beaches.

 It’s kind of hard from the water to see what they’re all doing, but we assume the children are collecting hypodermic needles and used condoms the way children in, say, Florida collect seashells.
 “Hey Ma!
+Look!
 I found a purple one!”*

 We made it in to Great Kills Yacht Club, had a great dinner with Linda Anne, Jadip, and Antonia, and collapsed.
 We were extra glad to see Mark and Lezlie.
 We last saw Antonia at the Old Henry Lock Wall.
 Good times with old friends.
 Of course, we forgot to take any pictures and we couldn’t take one before we left because they still were asleep when we left.
 At 9:45.
 Too bad, because Mark’s beard has become epic.